Dealing With High Reading Speed

 This is great, isn’t it? → This is great!

-Omit dialogue parts that the viewer will understand from the visuals:
+Omit dialogue parts that the viewer will understand from the soundtrack or the visuals:

 Who drew this gigantic arse?! → Who drew this?!